Considerations for Building Your Connector

 Capability Name Description Default Recommendation

-OAUTH_CAP_SUPPORTS_CUSTOM_DOMAIN Whether your OAuth provider supports custom domain. i.e. OAuth endpoint host is not fixed. false -
+OAUTH_CAP_SUPPORTS_CUSTOM_DOMAIN Whether your OAuth provider supports a custom domain. i.e. OAuth endpoint host isn’t fixed. false -

 OAUTH_CAP_REQUIRE_PKCE Whether your OAuth provider supports PKCE, more details: https://oauth.net/2/pkce/ false true

 OAUTH_CAP_PKCE_REQUIRES_CODE_CHALLENGE_METHOD Whether your OAuth provider PKCE requires code_challenging_method passed in.
-If set to true, we are using S256 by default. false true
+If set to true, we’re using S256 by default. false true

 OAUTH_CAP_SUPPORTS_STATE Used to protect against CSRF attacks, more details: https://auth0.com/docs/protocols/state-parameters false true